Making Aviation History – The First Quad-copter Drone to Cross the English Channel

 “It is hard to say how many records we have made and broken today but I can say that, to my knowledge, I am the first person to fly a quad-copter drone across the English Channel.”

-When asked why he was making the attempt he said:
+When asked why they were making the attempt Ocuair Operations Director, Stephen Carrington said:

 “Small, unmanned aerial vehicles are the next horizon in aviation so I wanted to see if I could do something to push the technology in a meaningful way.
 The UK leads the world in terms of legislation, I thought it would be good to see us lead the world in commercial UAV applications too.”